Call For Papers

 Submissions must be original papers that contain sufficient detail to assess the merits and relevance of the contribution.
 NETYS welcomes papers on theory, case studies and comparisons with existing experimental research tools, as well as combinations of new theory with experimental evaluation.

 NETYS is soliciting two forms of submission: full and short papers.
 Full papers are allowed a maximum of 15 pages in Springer’s LNCS format, excluding bibliographic references, and will be allowed at least 15 minutes for presentation at the conference, whereas short papers are allowed a maximum of 5 pages (in the same format) and will be allowed at least 5 minutes for presentation at the conference.
 A full paper submission might be accepted as such, as a short paper or a poster.
 A short paper may be accepted as such or as a poster.
-The presentations of full and short accepted papers will take the form of a pre-recorded talk.

 Posters will be presented at the conference to reflect work in progress and will not lead to a publication in the proceedings.
 Authors are given the option to accept or not the type in which their paper is selected for acceptance.